kctoayo88/MLP_CNN_Comparison/README.md

 ## Overview

 Hello all,
-There are 10 class of dataset:
+There are 10 classes of reclaim wafer defective feature maps in the dataset.
 Two type of dataset preprocessing to test with CNN and MLP

 `Augmentation` `Balencing`